 Absences over 60 days normally mean suspending your studies; it is difficult to catch up after a long absence, for any reason.

-For more information, contact your College office.
+For more information, contact your Faculty/School.

-Please contact your College/School to discuss applying for a request to study remotely and arrangements will need to be made to continue your supervisory sessions prior to leaving Swansea.
+Please contact your Faculty/School to discuss applying for a request to study remotely and arrangements will need to be made to continue your supervisory sessions prior to leaving Swansea.
 These sessions should continue to be held using suitable alternative means (e.g Zoom) where it is not possible to be held face-to-face.

 If your engagement improves, you will be contacted and encouraged to continue engaging with your studies.
 You will progressively drop back down the ‘stages’ of the engagement monitoring system.

-You will be informed by email from your School/College or Student Compliance Services if you are withdrawn for non-engagement.
+You will be informed by email from your Faculty/College or Student Compliance Services if you are withdrawn for non-engagement.
 You may request a final review of this decision, please see the Final Review Procedure.
 Students should note that any request for a final review must be submitted to the Director of Academic Services within 5 working days of the date of the letter/email to the student confirming the withdrawal decision, in accordance with the Final Review Procedure.
 If you do not submit a Final Review you will be withdrawn from the University after 5 working days of the date of the letter/email.

-You will need to notify your College/School of any planned temporary absence which exceeds five working days, this will then be considered as a “temporary request for leave from study”.
+You will need to notify your Faculty/School of any planned temporary absence which exceeds five working days, this will then be considered as a “temporary request for leave from study”.
 The following is a non-exhaustive list of circumstances which would be commonly accepted by the University includes:

 - Reasonable circumstances that may arise as a result of the COVID-19 pandemic.